winitzki/lamonte-jexer-wikis/latest-release.md

-Jexer 1.5.0 Release
+Jexer 1.6.0 Release
 ===================

-I am genuinely surprised to announce the release of [Jexer 1.5.0](https://gitlab.com/klamonte/jexer).
+I remain surprised to announce the release of [Jexer 1.6.0](https://gitlab.com/klamonte/jexer).
 (Surprised because I have been unable to code on anything serious for about 18 months, and suddenly I could again.
 Who knew?)
-This version is "beta": it has a bit of new code and not a lot of testing.
+This version is "alpha": it has quite a bit of new code and not a lot of testing.
 Caveat emptor.

 Jexer is an advanced text-plus-graphical windowing system framework that can help new applications take full advantage of the terminal.